lsst-dm/SSTableConvertMod/howto.md

 - cachetools
 - *and many more ...*

-## Set-Up
+#### Note,

-You may want to add and "outputs" folder to your workspace to simplify things.
+You may want to add an "outputs" folder to your workspace to simplify things.
 Make sure this is **right outside** of the github repo folder.

 ## Running things